• Skip to main content

 Health promotion

-SMHS Health Promotion delivers important local health promotion and community-based services to keep people within the SMHS catchment (PDF 2MB) living longer and stronger lives by:
+SMHS Health Promotion delivers important local health promotion to keep people within the SMHS catchment (PDF 2MB) living longer and stronger lives by:

-• raising public awareness and engagement about health lifestyles and behaviours
+• raising awareness, building supportive environments and engagement for healthier modifiable lifestyles and behaviours

 • working with organisations to develop public policy to support healthy lifestyle practices.